Vistani

-The Vistani are a nomadic ethnic group in the Dungeons and Dragons fantasy role-playing game.
-They are based on depictions of the Romani people, and over time this depiction has been criticized as overly stereotyped and pejorative, and subject to some revisions in the DnD canon.
+The Vistani are a nomadic ethnic group in the Dungeons & Dragons fantasy role-playing game.
+They are based on depictions of the Romani people, and over time this depiction has been criticized as overly stereotyped and pejorative, and subject to some revisions in the D&D canon.

-Since their introduction in the original Ravenloft module (1983) as fortune-tellers, they became a unifying element in the Ravenloft and Victorian Age Red Death campaign settings, which offer Gothic horror scenarios.
+Since their introduction in the original Ravenloft module (1983) as fortune-tellers, they became a unifying element in the Ravenloft and Victorian Age Masque of the Red Death campaign settings, which offer Gothic horror scenarios.

 Publication history

 The revised 2nd Edition boxset Ravenloft Campaign Setting (1994) provided an update to the description of the Vistani people that appeared in Ravenloft: Realm of Terror (1990).
 The boxset had "the best background" on the Vistani people until the dedicated 2nd Edition supplement Van Richten's Guide to the Vistani (1995).
 Depictions of the Vistani people were later revised in the 5th Edition Curse of Strahd Revamped (2020).
 Their portrayal was further retconned in Van Richten's Guide to Ravenloft (2021).